Xeverous/the_website/website/pages/cpp/tutorials/beginner/03_control_flow/06_loop_control.rst

     :code_path: 06_loop_control/return.cpp
     :color_path: 06_loop_control/return.color

-In practice this is not a problem because the loops can be easily moved to a separate function (to alter the scope of return statement), especially local function objects created by *lambda expressions*.
+In practice this is not a problem because loops can be easily moved to a separate function (to alter the scope of return statement), especially local function objects created by *lambda expressions*.
+Once you learn lambdas, you will understand how useful they are.